robin-raymond/zax.io/functions.md

 ### `mutator` functions

 Function variables declared with `mutator` become [mutator methods](https://en.wikipedia.org/wiki/Mutator_method).
-Access the name of the function as a value will call a method which matches a function prototype of returning the type requested with no input arguments.
-Assigning a value to the function with a value will call a method which matches a function prototype of accepting the assigned type as an input argument and returning no results.
+Accessing `mutator` variable name as a value will call a method which matches a function prototype returning the type requested with no input arguments.
+Assigning a value to the `mutator` name with a value will call a method which matches a function prototype of accepting the assigned type as an input argument and optionally returning a result type.

 Functions that return a value marked as `mutator` are especially useful when a data variable is calculated rather than being a natural data type.
 As `mutator` functions add overhead in each function call, care must be done to ensure `mutator` functions are not overly accessed in CPU cycle sensitive code.
-Likewise, a value change in a seemingly unrelated variable on a type might impact a `mutator` which might not be as obvious given a function is being called under the scenes.
+Likewise, a value change in a seemingly unrelated variable on a type might impact a `mutator` which might not be as obvious given a function is being called in a hidden way.

 Function variables marked as `mutator` can be polymorphic.
-The compiler will attempt to match the input or output arguments by type to the best matching `mutator` function.
+The compiler will attempt to match input or output arguments by type to the best matching `mutator` function.

 The example below creates a `mutator` that returns a value: